sjmielke/pytorch/README.md

 Download this file: `wget https://raw.githubusercontent.com/marcc-hpc/pytorch/0.4.0a0/pytorch_job.sh`

-Note (Feb 2018): There are pointers to a `../data` directory in `main.py`.
-Please change this to `./data`, otherwise you will see out of space errors (because `../data` is currently not accessible by Singularity if you mount the present working directory.

 Submit job: `sbatch pytorch_job.sh`

 Please open Github issues if you interested in correcting typos, adding examples, or just providing feedback!

+Example taken from https://github.com/pytorch/examples (examples/mnist) LICENSE
+is reflected to show attribution; the only modifications are to point to an empty data folder inside the mnist folder.